rubyonjets/jets/docs/_docs/core-resource.md

 end
 ```

-What's happens is that Jets takes the `rate` method and calls the core `resource` method.
+What's happens is that Jets takes the `rate` method, performs some wrapper logic, and calls the core `resource` method.
 In other words, the code could also be written like so:

 ```ruby
 class HardJob < ApplicationJob